Israel Strikes Hezbollah After Gunfire On Lebanon Border - UrduPoint

 A Lebanese army statement said that the Israeli helicopters targeted centres of the "Green Without Borders" environmental group in the village of Aitroun and near the villages of Ramya, Aita al-Shaab and Tal al-Raheb, firing more than a dozen missiles.

-Israel said in 2018 that "Green Without Borders" is a front used to disguise Hezbollah observation posts.
+Israel said in 2018 that the group is a front used to disguise Hezbollah observation posts.

+"Hezbollah chose a very dangerous location from where to open fire at our forces close to, directly under, a UN position," Israeli army spokesman Jonathan Conricus told reporters late Wednesday.

 An AFP video journalist on the Lebanese side of the border heard shelling on Tuesday evening and local residents reported flares falling around their homes.